-A classic surprise to tourist arriving in Copenhagen is how sleeping kids are left alone in their strollers outside of cafes and supermarkets.
+A classic surprise to tourists arriving in Copenhagen is how sleeping kids are left alone in their strollers outside of cafes and supermarkets.
 Apparently, this is something you can’t do in other cities, but in Copenhagen, it is perfectly safe and a normal part of most parents daily routine.
 This serves as a perfect example of just how kid-friendly Copenhagen is.

 Kids in Copenhagen enter most attractions at a highly deducted price, if not for free, and kids under 12 even get to use our world-class public transportation for free when accompanied by an adult.